zul110/curity-installation-guide/README.md

 ## Overview

-An end to end Kubernetes deployment of the Curity Identity Server, for demo purposes.\
+An end to end Kubernetes deployment of the Curity Identity Server, for demo purposes.
-For a walkthrough see the [Kubernetes Demo Installation Document](https://curity.io/resources/learn/kubernetes-demo-installation).

 ## Prepare the Installation